Joni Mitchell – Painting with Words and Music A+

 PART ONE: INTRODUCTION

-Recently I have been checking up on Joni Mitchell.
+Recently, I have been checking up on Joni Mitchell.
 I knew that in 2015 she had suffered from a ruptured brain aneurysm.
 Alone in her Bel Air home, it took a few hours for her unconscious body to be discovered.
 For a time, they thought that she wouldn’t make it.
-But Joni is a fighter, and as the months passed, she slowly regained her speech.
-Now, she takes part in daily rehabilitation and is learning to walk again.
+But Joni is a fighter, and as the months passed, she slowly regained her ability to speak.
+Now, she participates in daily rehabilitation and is learning to walk again.
 Her first public appearance following the aneurysm was in August 2018 at a concert featuring her friend, the late Chick Corea.
-Then, there were her appearances at “Joni 75: A Birthday Celebration” again in 2018 and at the Annual NAMM Technical Excellence & Creativity Awards in 2020, where she received the “Les Paul Innovation Award”.
+Then, there were appearances at “Joni 75: A Birthday Celebration” again in 2018 and at the Annual NAMM Technical Excellence & Creativity Awards in 2020, where she received the “Les Paul Innovation Award”.
 And recently, there have been long and relaxed chats with Clive Davis and Cameron Crowe.
 It seems like a miracle!

 I grew up listening to Joni Mitchell in the 1970s and 1980s.
 Together with Carole King and Laura Nyro, she was the muse of my youth.
 Joni had three watershed moments in her career.